ARM-software/AVH-GetStarted/README.md

 <img src=".images/vht_cloudformation_stack_completed.png">

-13. Go to the created stack and in the _Output_ tab, find the values for the parameters needed for using an Arm Virtual Hardware AMI:
+12. Go to the created stack and in the _Output_ tab, find the values for the parameters needed for using an Arm Virtual Hardware AMI:
-    - `VHTBucketName`: the name of created S3 bucket.
-It is same as provided in step 8.
+    - `VHTEC2SecurityGroupId`: the name of created EC2 security group.
-    - `VHTEC2SecurityGroup`: the name of created EC2 security group.
+    - `VHTS3BucketName`: the name of created S3 bucket.
+It has the same value as provided in step 8.
-    - `VHTInstanceRole`: the name of created IAM Instance Profile.
+    - `VHTIAMProfile`: the name of created IAM Instance Profile.
-    - `VHTUserAccessKeyId`: the key id to access AWS as the IAM User provisioned in the stack.
+    - `VHTAccessKeyId`: the access key id for the IAM User created in the stack.
-    - `VHTUserSecretAccessKey`: the secret key to access AWS with the `VHTUserAccessKeyId`.
+    - `VHTSecretAccessKey`: the secret access key value for the `VHTAccessKeyId`.
 See [access key pair](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for details.

 <img src=".images/vht_cloudformation_output.png">